Building the Tax Cloud

-However, the accounting world has often not made full use of cloud, unaware of innovations in public cloud security and the emergence of the hybrid model, which allows companies to integrate public and private components.
+However, the accounting world has often not fully used the cloud, unaware of innovations in public cloud security and the emergence of the hybrid model, which allows companies to integrate public and private components.
 Four out of 10 (41%) accountants reported in a 2014 Network Management Group poll that they were not using any cloud computing services, while 3 in 10 (32%) said that they were converting, at least, one of their applications to the cloud by 2016.

 Christina E. Wiseman, the wireless tech product manager for the accounting branch of Thompson Reuters, is not impressed.
-Citing a Pew Research Center study, she notes that the web is used by nine out of 10 men and women (87%), while among adults under 30 years old, it is almost ubiquitous (97%).
+Citing a Pew Research Center study, she notes that the web is used by nine out of 10 men and women (87%), while among adults under 30 years old (97%).
 “Given the connectivity of clients and prospects,” said Wiseman, “it’s unquestionably time for accounting firms to understand what the cloud is all about and take full advantage of its benefits.

 Wiseman describes the following benefits, which she finds to be overwhelmingly compelling in favor of cloud systems: